algolia/docsearch-scraper/README.md

 a crawled webpage targets one the elements in the `stop_urls` list, the crawler will not follow the link.

+Note that you can use regexps as well as plain urls.

+Note: It is sometimes needed to add `http://www.example.com/index.html` pages to the `stop_urls` list if you set `http://www.example.com` as a `start_urls`, to avoid duplicated content.

 ### `selectors_exclude`

 By default, the `selectors` search is applied page-wide.
 If there are some parts